yt-project/libyt/doc/in-situ-python-analysis/jupyter-notebook/frontend.md

 After exiting the kernel, the simulation process may continue its job.
 While waiting for a new libyt kernel being launched, we don't need to close the entire notebook to reconnect to it.
-We can choose the libyt kernel from the kernel list once libyt kernel is activated again.
+We can choose the libyt kernel from the kernel list once it is activated again.